 - It is expected that all class assignments will be submitted on time to the correct location; therefore, late assignments will not receive full credit.
 Assignments turned in late will receive an automatic deduction of one letter grade making the highest possible score equivalent to 80% (B).
-All assignments must be submitted by hard copy on the due date stated within the syllabus (see below) and should be submitted at the beginning of class-except for the PBA which is to be submitted to Taskstream as well as by hard copy in class. - You are expected to contribute to both class and online discussions and activities as well as genuinely listen to peers as they do the same.
+All assignments must be submitted via Blackboard on the due date stated within the syllabus (see below) prior to class. - You are expected to contribute to both class and online discussions and activities as well as genuinely listen to peers as they do the same.
 In addition, you are expected to be prepared for each class, which means having completed all assigned readings and tasks for that class.
-Cell phones are for emergency use only and it is expected that you will not use cell phones in class for purposes such as texting, social media, or phone calls.
+Cell phones are for emergency use only and it is expected that you will not use cell phones in class for social and/or non-academic purposes such as texting, social media, or phone calls.